dense-analysis/ale/README.md

 ### 3.iii.
 Installation with Vundle

-You can install this plugin using [Vundle](https://github.com/VundleVim/Vundle.vim) by using the path on GitHub for this repository.
+You can install this plugin using [Vundle](https://github.com/VundleVim/Vundle.vim) by adding the GitHub path for this repository to your `~/.vimrc`:

 ```vim
 Plugin 'dense-analysis/ale'
 ```

+Then run the command `:PluginInstall` in Vim.

 See the Vundle documentation for more information.